'General Hospital' Weekly Spoilers: Carly's Curious, Jason & Spinelli Get News, & Lucy's Concerned About Kevin

 Michael has been doing a lot of digging behind Nelle’s back, but she’s not going to be exposed quite yet.
 General Hospital spoilers reveal that Michael will be facing a serious warning on Tuesday and it looks like this may come from Francesca and be about Dr. Bensch.
 Kiki is going to arrange a meeting with someone and Ava will talk with Griffin about how intense she could get in trying to avenge her daughter.
 Obviously, considering Griffin’s fling with Kiki, this will fluster him a bit.

 Chase will be making someone a promise and General Hospital spoilers detail that Scotty will be popping up later in the week.
-Everybody can expect some deception of some sort from Josslyn and Drew is anxious to do everything he can for Oscar.
+Everybody can expect some deception of some sort from Josslyn, and Drew is anxious to do everything he can for Oscar.
 There are moments between Drew and Elizabeth ahead and it seems that both Lulu and Alexis will be feeling good about things.

 Fans have been very opinionated lately about the state of things in Port Charles and everybody is anxious to see progress on these storylines.
 General Hospital spoilers hint that viewers may be getting their wish soon and this week’s episodes should bring about some great stuff.